 No one can predict the outcome of a legal case.
-That decision will be made by a judge or jury after hearing all the admissible facts in light of the relevant law.
-Keep in mind, however, what the prosecution has that you don't – experienced attorneys specializing in DUI cases on its payroll; officers and breath analysis technicians who have been trained as professional witnesses; a legislature that passes laws designed to make it tougher on you every step of the way; and plenty of funding to see to it that you are convicted.
-The only way you can begin to balance the odds is to hire an attorney who knows Illinois' complex DUI laws, understands your defenses, and who is willing to fight on your behalf.
+That decision will be made by a judge or jury after hearing all of the admissible facts in light of the relevant law.
+Keep in mind, however, what the prosecution has that you don't – experienced attorneys specializing in Criminal Cases on its payroll; officers and breath analysis technicians in case of a DUI matter who have been trained as professional witnesses; a legislature that passes laws designed to make it tougher on you every step of the way; and plenty of funding to see to it that you are convicted.
+The only way you can begin to balance the odds is to hire an attorney who knows Illinois' complex Criminal laws, understands your defenses, and who is willing to fight on your behalf.

 If you are charged with misdemeanor DUI, and have never been found guilty of a DUI before, or have had a DUI reduced to reckless driving, then you are eligible for court supervision.
 A sentence of court supervision does not appear on your public driving record, nor does it affect your driving privileges.
 If you do not receive court supervision, and are instead convicted of a DUI, then your driver's license will be revoked.
 Depending on your driving background and the facts of your case, you may be facing jail or penitentiary time, community service, forfeiture of your vehicle, and alcohol/substance abuse treatment.
 Depending upon your driving history and the facts of your case, your case may be upgraded from a misdemeanor DUI to a felony charge of aggravated DUI.
 This can occur even on a first offense DUI if at the time of the arrest you did not have a valid drivers license or you knew or should have known that the vehicle was not insured.
 Your case can also be upgraded to a felony charge if you have been alleged to have committed a DUI while your license was suspended or revoked because of a previous DUI; you have committed two or more previous DUIs; or there were serious or fatal injuries.
 A felony DUI can result in a lengthy prison sentence.

 A Statutory Summary Suspension is an automatic suspension that the Secretary of State places on your driver's license because you either refused a blood, breath or urine test; or you took such a test and it revealed a blood alcohol concentration of 0.08 or greater; or it revealed illegal drugs in your system.
 This suspension will go into effect on the 46th day after you were arrested.
 If you have not had a DUI suspension, supervision, or conviction within the last 5 years, you will be classified as a "first offender" for suspension purposes.
 (This does not mean that you are a "first offender" for DUI sentencing purposes.)
-A first offender will be suspended for: 90 days if you failed a blood, breath or urine test; six months if you refused to take a blood, breath or urine test.
-If you are a "first offender" then you are eligible for a Judicial Driving Permit for work, school or medical purposes.
+A first offender will be suspended for: six months if you failed a blood, breath or urine test; one year if you refused to take a blood, breath or urine test.
+If you are a "first offender" then you are eligible for a Driving Permit.
 If you are not a "first offender" then you will be suspended for: one year if you failed a blood, breath or urine test; three years if you refused to take a blood, breath or urine test.
 Regardless of your eligibility for a driving permit, your summary suspension can be challenged by filing a "Petition to Rescind the Statutory Summary Suspension" with the Court.
 The grounds on which the suspension may be challenged are limited by statute, See, 625 ILCS 5/2-118.1

 • Under new laws, your CDL license will be affected even if you are arrested for DUI while driving a non-commercial vehicle. • If you are arrested for DUI while driving a non-commercial vehicle and refuse to take a breath test, you will receive a one-year disqualification of your CDL if it is your first DUI. • If you are arrested for DUI while driving a non-commercial vehicle and are found guilty, you will receive a one-year disqualification for a first offense, even if you received court supervision. • If you are found guilty of a second offense of DUI, you will receive a lifetime disqualification of your CDL.